-For most taxpayers, the return is due April 18.
-If you file on a fiscal year other than the calendar year, your return is due on the 15th day of the fourth month following the close of the tax year.
+For most taxpayers, the return is due April 15.
+If you are on Federal extension, the return is due October 15.

 What if I need more time?

 An extension of time to file is not an extension of the time to pay any tax due.
 If you have requested an extension for filing your federal income tax return, you will automatically receive the same extension for filing your Columbus return.